tinacms/tina.io/content/docs/reference/collections.md

 ---

 Collections represent a type of content (EX, blog post, page, author, etc).
-It is recommended to use singular naming in a collection.
+We recommend using singular naming in a collection.

 | Property     | Description              |